dcollis92/simon-says/README.md

 confetti.js from https://github.com/SEI-Remote/confetti

+Total 32 (5 more)
+got Lights and Audio working, now needing to adjust the Timeouts to address some lagging issues

 Todays goals:
 - Get the reset div to hold space for the button while hidden
 - get the play div back in the center
 - get better font
 - get better CSS
 - weird lag in mobile version that eventually crashes
+- audio glitch